-In contrast to this Chamayou is interested in how neoliberal tactics were not only constructed from above, Hayek, Friedman, and others are discussed at length, but also how they were disseminated below, becoming part of daily life.
+In contrast to this Chamayou is interested in how neoliberal tactics were not only constructed from above, Hayek, Friedman, and others are discussed at length, but also how they were disseminated below, through management to become a part of daily life.
 Neoliberalism emerges from a series of counter-conducts.
 As Chamayou argues business interests had to deal with criticisms by adopting and reshaping the terms of these criticisms.
-Criticisms of the environmental effects of corporate policies were met with public relation campaigns meant to not only transform the corporations image, but transform the very sense of the problem, to one of individual responsibility.
+Criticisms of the environmental effects of corporate policies were met with public relation campaigns meant to not only transform the corporation's image, but transform the very sense of the problem, to one of individual responsibility.
 As Chamayou writes, "Economic irresponsibilization and ethical responsibilization, the concrete dissolution of cultural mores and the abstract appeal to moralization, these two directions form a contradictory unity."
 One the one hand there is the force of the market, which we are helpless in the face of, and on the other is the individual's good conscience, between the two politics disappears entirely.

 One interesting, and surprising example of this was the famous "Keep America Beautiful" commercial.
 As Chamayou argues, and others have pointed out, this commercial was in part funded by the major soft drink producers and distributors in an attempt to redefine pollution as littering, as an individual responsibility.
 The soft drink companies were fighting opposition to their transition to single use disposable bottles by focusing the attention downstream with the individual consumer.

 (As something of an aside I should mention that as an American reader of French philosophy I am constantly surprised by the way in which I learn things about US history, more specifically, the history of the US as a laboratory of ideology, or, in this case, governmentality that has been exported.)